Go to JCI Insight

 Abstract

-Neonatal life is marked by rapid antigen exposure, necessitating establishment of peripheral immune tolerance via conversion of naïve CD4+ T cells into regulatory T cells (Tregs).
-Here, we demonstrated heightened capacity for FOXP3 expression and tolerogenic function among cord blood versus adult blood naive CD4+ T cells and showed that this is linked to their unique metabolic profile and elevated expression of the NADase, CD38.
-Early-life naïve CD4+ T cells demonstrated a metabolic preference for glycolysis, which directly facilitated their differentiation trajectory.
-We revealed an age-dependent gradient in CD38 levels on naïve CD4+ T cells and showed that high CD38 expression contributes to both the glycolytic state and tolerogenic potential of neonatal CD4+ T cells, effects that were mediated at least in part via the NAD-dependent deacetylase SIRT1.
-Thus, the early-life window for peripheral tolerance in humans is critically enabled by the immunometabolic state of the naïve CD4+ compartment.
+Neonatal life is marked by rapid antigen exposure, necessitating establishment of peripheral immune tolerance via conversion of naive CD4+ T cells into Tregs.
+We demonstrated heightened capacity for FOXP3 expression and tolerogenic function among cord blood versus adult blood naive CD4+ T cells.
+Further, this was linked to a distinct cord blood metabolic profile and elevated neonatal expression of the NADase, CD38.
+Early-life naive CD4+ T cells demonstrated a metabolic preference for glycolysis, which directly facilitated their differentiation trajectory.
+We revealed an age-dependent gradient in CD38 levels on naive CD4+ T cells and showed that high CD38 expression contributes to the glycolytic state and tolerogenic potential of neonatal CD4+ T cells, effects mediated at least partly via the NAD-dependent deacetylase SIRT1.
+Thus, the early-life window for peripheral tolerance in humans is critically enabled by the immunometabolic state of the naive CD4+ compartment.

 Authors